Maloney Home Page | When Nature Takes the Square Root: A Thermodynamics Thought Experiment

 In (a), we push the two systems into thermal contact, where they exchange energy (through conduction, for example).
 It’s generally the case that the heat flux depends on the temperature difference, and the resulting differential equation tells us that the temperatures exponentially converge toward the final arithmetic average.

-In (b), we can imagine our idealized Carnot engine extracting energy from the temperature difference at a constant rate and shunting some entropy (in the form of heat transfer) to the cold reservoir as discussed earlier.
+In (b), we can imagine our idealized Carnot engine extracting energy from the temperature difference at, say, a constant rate (in a real engine, the power output would likely decrease as the temperature difference is eliminated, and the Carnot cycle must run infinitesimally slowly in any case, so let’s just connect the initial and final states with a dashed line) and shunting some entropy (in the form of heat transfer) to the cold reservoir as discussed earlier.
 Soon after the engine completes its operation, we dump all the extracted work into the joint system.
 The temperature rapidly rises to the arithmetic average shown in (a).

 In (c), no work is extracted when two systems are pushed together in thermal contact.
 Simple enough.